instantiator/blog-source/blog-site/content/post/open-social-distributor.md

 # Open Social Distributor

-The Open Social Distributor is a simple tool that to format and post your message across any number of social networks.
+The Open Social Distributor is a simple tool to format and post your message across any number of social networks.

 It's free and open source.